Missouri-State-CCDC-Team/mwccdc/ansible/README.md

 # Ansible
-- This directory is intednded to automate tasks inside the competition environemnt.
+- This was really revamped in the 2025 school year to include lots more automation for the servers.

-We have not tested this much, so good luck if you decide to use it.
+Red team if your reading this GET OUT I don't like you :(